getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

             Define what the expectation does
             :param column_name: The name of the column to check.
             :param value: The value to compare against.
-            :return: An instance of DataframeExpectationsSuite.
+            :return: An instance of DataFrameExpectationsSuite.
             """

-            expectation = DataframeExpectationRegistry.get_expectation(
+            expectation = DataFrameExpectationRegistry.get_expectation(
                 expectation_name="ExpectIsDivisible",
                 column_name=column_name,
                 value=value,